super-linter/super-linter/docs/DEVELOPMENT.md

   make format-shfmt FILES_TO_FORMAT="scripts/manage-vulnerability-issues.sh"
   ```

+  > [!NOTE]
+  >
+  > Do not run formatters or linters on files inside `test/linters/` containing
+  > `"bad"` in their filename or path (e.g., `html_bad_01.html`).
+These files
+  > are intentionally syntactically malformed to test linter failure coverage.
+  > Always respect `.prettierignore` and other configuration-specific ignore
+  > files.

+- `make test-lib`: Runs the unit test suites for Super-linter's core library
+  functions and globals (`test-log`, `test-validation`, `test-build-file-list`,
+  etc.).
+Each sub-target can also be run individually.
+- `make inspec`: Runs the InSpec profile test suite to verify installed
+  packages, binaries, and versions inside the built container image.
 - `make test`: Runs the complete test suite.
 The full test suite runs complex
   container actions and is resource-intensive.
 To run a specific subset of
   tests, you can use `make help` to find the relevant targets.